Skip to Content

 Do full loads of laundry

 When you’re doing laundry, you want the washer to be as full as possible.
 Of course, don’t overstuff it because then your clothes won’t get clean.
-But, it’s better to do one full load rather than two half loads.
-You’ll use half the energy that way.
+But, it’s better to do one full load of laundry rather than two smaller loads.

-That may mean that you’ll end up waiting to do laundry a little longer than you usually do.
+That may mean that you’ll end up changing your laundry routine and waiting to do laundry a little longer than you usually do.
 Which is fine, right?
-I mean, no one I know is ever in a rush to do the wash.
+I mean, everyone likes doing less laundry.

 Wash laundry in cold water

-If you’re able (check your laundry detergent for this), wash your laundry in cold water rather than hot water.
-Some detergents won’t work in cold water, but if yours does, washing laundry in cold water saves electricity.
+If you’re able (check your laundry detergent packaging for this), wash your laundry in cold water rather than hot water.
+Some detergents won’t work in colder temperatures, but if yours does, washing laundry in cold water is an easy way to lower your energy usage.

 See, when you wash in hot water, electricity is used to heat that water.
-If you wash in cold water, that electricity isn’t used, so you won’t have to pay for that electricity.
+If you wash in cold water, that electricity isn’t used, so you won’t have to pay for it.

 Wash during off-peak hours

-Electricity is (generally, depending on your electric company) cheaper at night than it is during the day.
-There’s less demand on the grid at night, and so, if your electric company uses Time of Use rates (TOU rates), anything you do at night is cheaper than anything you do during the day.
+Energy costs are (generally, depending on your electric company) lower at night than during the day.
+There’s less demand on the grid at night.
+So, if your electric company uses Time of Use rates (TOU rates), anything you do at night is cheaper than anything you do during the day because the rate is lower.
+So the time of day that you choose to do laundry can make a big difference.

-So, if your electric company does use TOU rates, find out when off-peak hours start and wash your laundry then.
+If your utility company uses TOU rates, find out when off-peak hours start and wash your laundry then.

 A drying rack with clothes on it.